nicholasbishop/bios_pnp/README.rst

 bios_pnp
 ========

+⚠️ This package is no longer maintained and the repository has been archived.
+If you are interested in taking over the package, feel free to contact me: <nbishop@nbishop.net>.

 Very simple module that enumerates Legacy Plug and Play devices.

 Currently only Linux is supported.
 The data is sourced from the sysfs